 There is also research suggesting that probiotics help with skin conditions like eczema.

-This is because the friendly microorganisms found in probiotics help to strengthen the immune system’s functions, improving your natural immune health and ability to ward off illnesses.
+This is because the friendly microorganisms found in probiotics help to strengthen the functions of the immune system, improving your natural immune health and ability to ward off illnesses while improving your digestion.

 Are There Any Side Effects To Taking Probiotics?

 Side effects of taking probiotics most commonly include stomach pain, gas, and bloating.
 (4) It is thought that this is due to the new balance of bacteria in your body, and these symptoms usually die down as your body adjusts over the course of 1 week or so.
 Depending on the strain of microorganism, some probiotics can also cause headaches and allergic reactions.